sarpu/sarpu.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
 permalink: /about/
 ---
-sdfasdf asdfsa dfasdfasdfasdfasdf
+I'm Sarp.
+This is my blog.